HL7NZ/nhi/input/pagecontent/updateAddress.md

 The update address operations allow an authorised user to update a persons address on a persons identity record

 Update address has three sub-operations available:
-* **set-address** -  Allows a user to replace a physical address OR add or replace a postal address with an eSAM validated address
+* **Set-address** -  Allows a user to replace a physical address OR add or replace a postal address with an eSAM validated address
-* **set-unvalidated-address** - Allows a user to replace a physical or add or replace a postal address with an unvalidated address
+* **Set-unvalidated-address** - Allows a user to replace a physical or add or replace a postal address with an unvalidated address
-* **remove-postal-address** - Allows a user to remove a postal adddress from a persons identity record.
+* **Remove-postal-address** - Allows a user to remove a postal adddress from a persons identity record.

-### set-address
+### Set-address

 * Allows a user to replace a physical address OR add or replace a postal address with an eSAM validated address